diesmo5/diesmo5.com/content/media-portfolio/stadium-eight.md

 clientDomain: stadiumeight.com
 clientType: National ESports League

-testimonial: “I feel free to concentrate on the work of reaching out to my audience and helping my clients.
-You really took the time to understand who I am, and therefore, what my business is here to do.
-You took a genuine interest in my goals to help people, and worked with me to gently bring out things about my brand that I was unable to articulate on my own.
-You have a wealth of knowledge from your different life experiences, which I appreciate.
-Your perspective is very valuable to health coaches like me.”
+testimonial: “My team and I feel free to concentrate on the work of reaching out to our audience and catering to the needs of our players and sponsors.
+Your team really took the time to understand who I am and what we're trying to do here at Stadium Eight.
+You took a genuine interest in our goal to build an ESports league, and work with me to bring out traits about my brand that I was unable to articulate on my own.”

 clientGoal: "Anton’s project was a startup endeavor to build a national esports league.
 He had spent months preparing games and acquiring sponsors but never really had the opportunity to create a website himself.
 He was ready for a website that acurately reflected the brand of Stadium Eight but also had practical applications so that is updated according to their needs throughout each season.
 He also wanted a website that’s easy to update so that adding new content, upcoming events, and matchups would no longer feel overwhelming.
 And of course, he wanted his new website to help him attract more players, coaches, and sponsors."